-If you don’t want to ditch plastic water bottles, please at least try recycling them if that is an option in your area.
+If you don’t want to ditch plastic water bottles, please at least try recycling them if it is an option in your area.

 These 5 tips are easy ways you can reduce your waste today!

-Which one of these tips have you already implemented into your life?
-Or maybe, you would like to share your tips with everyone?
+Which one of these tips have you already implemented in your life?

 Please let us know in the comments.